geocortex/dev-center/CONTRIBUTING.md

 2. Using the `Windows + Left` then `Windows + Up` shortcuts to move the app window to occupy a corner of the screen.
 3. Using Windows [snipping tool](https://support.microsoft.com/en-ca/help/13776/windows-10-use-snipping-tool-to-capture-screenshots), capture a window screenshot of the application.
 4. **Run the screenshot through [Tiny PNG](https://tinypng.com/)** to compress it.
+5. Place the resulting .png in the static/img folder.
-5. Add it to the appropriate markdown file(s), using the `useBaseUrl` helper function to generate the qualified image url.
+6. Add it to the appropriate markdown file(s), using the `useBaseUrl` helper function to generate the qualified image url.

 ```html
 <img src={useBaseUrl("img/layout-multi-component-config.png")}/>
 ```

+#### Prettier

+If you've added a file or made non-trivial changes, run `npm prettier:write` in the root of this directory.
+This will fix the formatting of the file(s) in case there are any issues.
+Forgetting to do this could result in your PR build failing the linting check.